Product Overview

 Ps2 = Ps1 + (0.05–0.06)

-During normal operation, if there is leakage causing pressure drop in the pipeline system, the pressure-stabilizing pump will keep replenishing water and maintaining pressure, repeatedly operating between Ps1 and Ps2 (start/stop).
-Once a fire occurs and the system water consumption increases sharply, pressure at Ps1 drops (Ps1 → Ps2).
+During normal operation, if leakage causes a pressure drop in the pipeline system, the pressure-stabilizing pump will continuously replenish water and maintain pressure, repeatedly operating between Ps1 and Ps2 (start/stop).
+Once a fire occurs and system water demand increases sharply, pressure drops from Ps1 (Ps1 → Ps2).
 When it falls to P2, an alarm signal is generated and the fire pump starts immediately (manual or automatic start as determined by the designer).
-After the fire pump starts, the stabilizing pump will stop automatically, and the equipment control function will be restored manually only after the fire pump stops.
+After the fire pump starts, the stabilizing pump stops automatically.
+The equipment control function can be restored manually only after the fire pump stops.

 According to installation location: upper-mounted type (I) and lower-mounted type (II);